Daytrotter closes Iowa recording studio, moves to Atlanta

 DAVENPORT, Iowa (AP) — Daytrotter has closed its venue space and recording studio in Iowa and is relocating to Atlanta.

-Matt Lundberg, a senior vice president of Daytrotter's majority owner Wolfgang's Vault, said Wednesday that the lease expired at the end of March and the company was no longer making a profit hosting live shows there.
+The lease on the Davenport studio expired at the end of March and the company was no longer making a profit hosting live shows there, Matt Lundberg, a senior vice president of Daytrotter's majority owner and online music retailer Wolfgang's Vault, said Wednesday.
+It closed March 30, the Quad-City Times reported.

-Lundberg says Daytrotter is moving to Atlanta to be closer to its partner, Paste Magazine, an online publication that hosts Daytrotter's catalog of more than 7,000 band sessions.
+Daytrotter is moving to Atlanta to be closer to its partner, Paste Magazine, an online publication that hosts Daytrotter's catalog of more than 7,000 band sessions, Lundberg said.
 The Atlanta venue will be open by July 1.

 Information from: Quad-City Times, http://www.qctimes.com